fabiofranchino/blog/_posts/2019-01-25-lets-talk-about-presenting-information-and-data.md

 tags: [opinion, announcement, presenta]
 ---

-I've been in the communication and tech fields enough to maturate some ideas about how to present and visualize data and information effectively.
+I've been in the communication and tech fields enough to maturate some ideas about how to present and visualize data and information **effectively**.

 I teach this stuff in several classes and institutions and I use a lot of visual materials during my lessons.
-It means that I need to prepare a lot of presentations, which is time-consuming.
+It means that I need to prepare a lot of presentations, which is *time-consuming*.

 I'm allergic to the time-consuming notion unless it gives enjoyment or learning opportunities.